genxsolutions/Cakes/README.md

 - **Room DB** for local storage of cake listings
 - **work manager** for background caching
 - **version catalogs** centralised dependency system
-- **version catalogs** detailed testing and handling the low memory and restart scenarios
+- detailed testing and handling the low memory and restart scenarios

 ## Dependency Use